Cognizaunce/can-telemetry/README.md

 │
 ├── src/
 │   ├── main.py                   # Main entry point for the application
+│   ├── bus_types.py              # Module for the BusTypes enum
 │   ├── can_interface.py          # Module for handling CAN communication
+│   ├── can_manager.py            # Module for managing the CAN tool
+│   ├── custom_notifier.py        # Module for CustomNotifier class
 │   ├── db_manager.py             # Module for SQLite-based storage and logging
 │   ├── dbc_parser.py             # Module for DBC file parsing and message encoding/decoding
 │   ├── config_manager.py         # Module for managing configurations (TOML)